allansson/functional-programming-in-csharp/PITCHME.md

 1. Never, ever use `null`.
 2. If you have to use `null`, see rule 1.
 3. If your reeeally have to, make sure it is a comparison.
+4. If you still re-he-he-heally have to, you better be doing serialization

-> PS: Using instead `undefined` is just as bad.
+> PS: Using `undefined` instead is just as bad, if not worse
+> because then you are using JavaScript.
 DS.

 +++